Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

    ![Import scheduled](../../Assets/Screenshots/Channels/Offers/Offers/ProductImportScheduled.png "[Import scheduled]")

    > [Info]  As the creation process starts asynchronously, it may take some time until the offer creation has been started and all offers have been created.
 Click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the upper right corner to update the list of offers.
-   Switch to *Offer Import > Tab PIM->CHANNELS* to check the queue for all scheduled offer imports from *PIM*.
+   Switch to *Offer Import > Tab PIM->CHANNELS* to check the queue for all scheduled offer imports from *PIM*, see [Check the scheduled offer imports](#check-the-scheduled-offer-uploads).